Diamonds Are a Girl’s Best Friend Lyrics

 Wallis, Duchess of Windsor

 Wallis Warfield was born middle class in 1896, but when her father died before her first birthday, she and her mother became the “poor relations” who had to rely on handouts from relatives and were always short on money.
 So when Wallis caught the eye of Edward, Prince of Wales years later and he began to lavish her with jewels, she didn’t say no. After they married, she went on to amass one of the largest collections of fine jewelry in the world, including bespoke pieces from Cartier and Van Cleef & Arpels.
-When she died in 1986, her collection was auctioned by Sotheby’s for $45 million.
+When she died in 1986, her collection was auctioned by Sotheby’s the following year for $45 million.

 Wallis, Duchess of Windsor, c.
 1938